snototter/viren2d/dev.md

 * All drawing functions should shift the user-given coordinates by 0.5 if needed to support sharp lines.
 For details see: see https://www.cairographics.org/FAQ/#sharp_lines
+* Each drawing function should call `CheckCanvas` and `CheckLineStyle` (or a more suitable sanity check function).
-* Drawing functions won't be tested (mocking the Cairo C interface would be a pain & I don't want to switch to cairomm or write my own C++ wrapper).
+* Drawing functions won't be tested via mocking (because mocking the Cairo C interface would be a pain & I don't want to switch to cairomm or write my own C++ wrapper).
+There are, however, tests to ensure we identify code changes that would break the drawing API, see `tests/test_painter.py`.
-  Instead, drawing stuff should have understandable demos: from simple to edge-case use.
+  Besides these interface tests, drawing functionality should have understandable demos.
-  All other functionality should be tested, ideally both in C++ and Python.
+* All other functionality should be tested, ideally both in C++ and Python.
 * Task template for (almost) each new function:
   ```cpp